Strathcom/cube-client/README.md

 ### Sending a metric
-Metrics are a "gauge" of something, for example, I just ran a loop, and want to report that the loop processed `71` vehicles.
+Metrics are a "gauge" of something, for example, I just ran a loop, and want to report that the loop processed `71` things.
 I would do something like:

 ```
 $client->put('thing_to_count', {'value'=>71});